arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	> **Speaking Point:** We use the ADAL (Active Directory Authentication Library) to easily provide authentication functionality for a .NET client and Windows Store application.

-3. In the **FacilityRequestController** paste the following highlighted code after the namespace declaration.
+3. In the **FacilityRequestController**, paste the following highlighted code after the namespace declaration.

 	(Code Snippet - _authattrib_)
 	<!-- mark:3-6 -->